 Bruce Wayne takes it a step further by applying the concept to every cell phone in the city, enabling him to map out the whole of Gotham and easily locate the Joker.
 Applications for sonar have been used for years, but never to this extent.
 The Swiss Institute of Technology did something similar using very loud speakers, but they didn’t map out anything close to city-sized.

 This is probably the silliest of the Dark Knight’s gadgets.
-In the first licensed Batman feature film, Batman and Robin dangled from the ladder of a helicopter over the ocean only to have a freaking shark attack them.
-Conveniently, Adam West said “Hand me down the Shark Repellant Bat Spray!”
+In the first licensed Batman feature film from 1966, Batman and Robin dangled from the ladder of a helicopter over the ocean only to have a freaking shark attack them.
+Conveniently, Adam West said, “Hand me down the Shark Repellent Bat Spray!”
 Why did he have this?
 Why did it exist?

 This dazzling vehicle is Batman.
-It’s as iconic for DC as the Lightsaber is for Lucasfilm.
+It’s easily the most iconic super hero vehicle ever drawn or brought to the big screen.
 Like the chameleonic Batman himself, the Batmobile has morphed extensively over the years.
 It’s been a car, a tank, a mobile crime lab, and much more.

-What’s your favorite Batman tech?
+What’s your favorite piece of Batman tech?
 Tell us in the comments and Let Your Geek Sideshow!